Start by choosing the right car

 What type of insurance could you get?

 It's always good to learn great habits that will keep you safe on the road, avoiding accidents that could lead to expensive insurance claims.
-With this in mind, if you’re a young driver we’d recommend black box insurance.
+With this in mind, if you’re a young driver then black box insurance could be for you.

 Purpose-built for provisional licence holders and young drivers aged 17-24 black box insurance (otherwise known as telematics insurance) works by fitting a smart device into your car.
 Similar to the technology found in your mobile phone, the smart device is equipped with a motion sensor and GPS system that monitors the way you drive.
 It looks at three main parameters:

-By logging into your online dashboard and app, you can check your driving score every week and receive tips and feedback that will not only help to lower how much you pay when you come to renew (subject to you driving safely, of course) but you'll also earn bonus rewards on a pre-paid card to spend at your favourite outlets.
+By logging in to your online dashboard and app, you can check out your driving score and receive tips and feedback that will help to lower how much you pay when you come to renew (subject to you driving safely, of course).

 With SMART WHEELS young driver insurance you can: